101 Cooking For Two

 checking temperature of oil in pan

-• Place breaded pork tenderloin into the hot oil but do not "crowd the pan."
+• Place breaded pork tenderloin into the hot oil, but do not "crowd the pan."
 Fry for 3-4 minutes per side.
 About a minute into each side, shake the pan a little to move the meat a little, keeping it from sticking and helping it be crispy.
-The edge of the breading starts to brown is the meat is saying, "turn me now.
+The edge of the breading starts to brown, as the meat is saying, "Turn me now."

 Graphic with browning tenderlion for turning_